 Exciting prize details for two lucky winners!

-*Meet RCGD founder Suzy Amis Cameron
+- Spend time with RCGD Campaign Founder Suzy Amis Cameron

 What is the contest time frame?
 Can I get an extension on the deadline?

-Will you confirm receipt of my entry and fees?
+Will you confirm receipt of my entry?

 How do I edit an entry that has already been submitted?